HL7/davinci-dtr/input/pagecontent/specification.md

 Those same systems **SHOULD** be able to display QR.item.itemMedia

 #### EHRs and Payers
 Throughout this guide, the term 'EHR' refers to the set of systems acting on behalf of a provider, whether managed directly by the provider organization or by a third-party agency.
 Similarly, 'payer' refers to the set of systems acting on behalf of the payer, whether managed directly by the payer or by a third-party agency.
-For additional discussion about how this implementation guide functions when EHR and/or payer systems are not monolithic but instead are made up of components, refer to the [ePA Coordinators page].
+For additional discussion about how this implementation guide functions when EHR and/or payer systems are not monolithic but instead are made up of components, refer to the [ePA Coordinators page](epa.html).

 [![ToTop](PageTop.png){:style="float: none;"}](specification.html "Back to top of page")